Full tutorial

 )

-See the examples/low_level/ directory for complete scripts: minimal_example.py, footprint_example.py, plot_profiles.py, source_area_example.py, and more.
+See the examples/low_level/ directory for complete scripts: minimal_example.py, footprint_example.py, plot_profiles.py, and more.
+For source area analysis, see runs/low_level/source_area_example.py.

 Command-line interface